 Seeking Authenticity in Online Customer Reviews

 Seven in ten consumers are questioning the authenticity of online reviews, while 90 percent of shoppers say their buying decisions are influenced by them according to internal research.
 That’s a significant majority of the general public who want (and deserve) to trust the content they find plastered across brand and retailer sites.
-As an industry, it’s our job to ensure that we are providing that authentic shopping environment.
-Therefore, we must continue to remind companies, brands and retailers how important trust and authenticity are to consumers when it comes to our ever-increasing online presence.
+As an industry, it’s our job to ensure we are providing an authentic shopping environment.
+Therefore, we must continue to remind companies, brands, and retailers how important trust and authenticity is to consumers when it comes to our ever-increasing online presence.
 So, why is consumer confidence so important?

 When people shop for a product or service, they aren’t just looking to buy something they want or need; they are looking for an experience that is honest, transparent and personal.

 How to Get More Reviews

 Discover ways to encourage buyer feedback at wsm.co/moreugc.

 Authenticity and trust are among the few constants that help businesses inspire people and create valuable, lasting relationships with the same consumers who one day may also become their advocates.
 The minute trust is eroded through fraudulent site content, the entire system breaks down – not just in a single brand environment, but across the industry.
 It’s our job to be better gatekeepers.

 With the growth of consumer-generated content (CGC) – ratings, reviews, questions and answers, photos, videos and social posts – we have an incredible opportunity to provide consumers with a wealth of honest opinions from like-minded shoppers that help them make more informed buying decisions.
 More than that, CGC gives everyone an equal voice online, but with that unlimited access and freedom, there’s also the unfortunate side effect that fraudulent content is also on the rise.